Magnetism and Quantum Melting in Moir\'e-Material Wigner Crystals: Finite-Size Phase Diagrams

-where $t_1$ and $t_2$ stand for the first and second nearest-neighbor hopping parameters, and $X_2$ the second-neighbor direct exchange.
-Fig. \ref{fig:Onethird}(a)-(b) show a schematic of the virtual state processes that contribute to $J_1(1/3)$.
-A virtual second-neighbor hop process $t_2$ does give a contribution to the effective spin model, Eq. \eqref{J_Onethird}, that is similar to the analogue half-filling $t_1$ process.
+where $t_1$ and $t_2$ stand for the first and second nearest-neighbor hopping parameters, $X_2$ is the second-neighbor direct exchange and we have defined an effective second-neighbor hopping $t_{\text{eff}}=t_2-t_1^2/U_1$.
+Fig. \ref{fig:Onethird}(a)-(b) show a schematic of the virtual state processes that contribute to $t_{\text{eff}}$.
+This virtual second-neighbor hop process does give a contribution to the effective spin model, Eq. \eqref{J_Onethird}, that is similar to the analogue half-filling $t_1$ process.

 Hopping of an arbitrary particle to a neighboring site by $t_1$, increases the energy by $2U_1$ (we neglect the long range part of Coulomb interaction in this analysis, for simplicity).
-Repeated $t_1$ hops yield the second term in Eq. \eqref{J_Onethird}.
-Note that terms of order $t_1^2$ do not influence spin interactions.
-Note also that if $U_0$ were smaller than $3U_1$ and more distant interactions could be neglected, the ground state close to the atomic limit would be a charge density wave with double occupation \cite{CornellWigner}.
-We estimate, however, that this condition is never satisfied.
-The value of $J_1(1/3)$ as a function of interaction strength is plotted in Fig. \ref{fig:Magnetism}(b) below.
+Note that terms of order $t_1^2$ do not influence spin interactions, but repeated $t_1$ and $t_2$ hops without double-occupying a site yield the second and third terms in Eq. \eqref{J_Onethird}.
+The value of $J_1(1/3)$ as a function of interaction strength is plotted in Fig. \ref{fig:Magnetism}(a) below.